Laser resurfacing is a procedure to reduce the severity of skin irregularities in

 The laser light beam used in laser resurfacing removes the superficial layer of skin, the epidermis.
 Simultaneously, the deeper layer, i.e., the dermis is also heated.
 This heating of the dermis stimulates the growth of new collagen fibres.
 After the healing process is completed, the new skin that is formed is smoother and firmer.

-A large variety of conditions associated with skin ageing can be improved and corrected with this therapy.
+A large variety of conditions associated with skin ageing can be improved and corrected with this treatment.
 Some of them include -

 Fine lines or wrinkles below the eyes, on forehead or around mouth